lesterchan/wp-dbmanager/README.md

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 2.72
-* NEW: Use realpath() to check for backup path.
+* FIXED: Use dbmanager_is_valid_path() to check for mysql and mysqldump path.
 Fixes arbitrary command injection using backup path.
-Props Larry W. Cashdollar
+Props Larry W. Cashdollari.
+* FIXED: Use realpath() to check for backup path.
+Fixes arbitrary command injection using backup path.
+Props Larry W. Cashdollari.

 ### Version 2.71
 * NEW: Bump to 4.0